 The lever (1) disengages the clutch.
 The span adjuster (2) serves to alter the distance of the lever from the handlebar.
-The lever distance can be adjusted through 10 clicks of the knob (2).
-Turn the knob clockwise to move the lever away from twistgrip, or counter clockwise to move it closer.
+Lever distance is adjusted by 10 clicks of the knob (2).
+Turn the knob clockwise to move the lever away from twistgrip, or anti-clockwise to move it closer.
 When the clutch lever (1) is operated, drive from the engine to the gearbox and the rear wheel is disengaged.
 Correct use of the clutch lever is very important in all riding situations, especially when moving off.

-Warning Any adjustment of clutch lever must be carried out when motorcycle is stationary.
+Any adjustment of clutch lever must be carried out when motorcycle is stationary.